Rotation Descriptions

 Visit Hooper's website here.

-IMPACT Consult Service
+IMPACT Addiction Consult Service

 Fellows will assess a diverse group of hospitalized patients to confirm substance use disorder diagnoses and development and communicate treatment recommendations to the referring service.
 They will work with an interdisciplinary team including nurses, social workers, counselors, peer recovery specialists, the patient, and their family members to tailor treatment recommendations and link patients to appropriate community-based services in accordance with appropriate ASAM criteria.
 They will participate in case conferences with addiction medicine faculty.

-Harm Reduction and Bridges to Care (HRBR)
+Harm Reduction and BRidges to Care (HRBR)

 Kaiser